kazet/wpgarlic/README.md

 # wpgarlic
-A proof-of-concept WordPress plugin fuzzer that led to the discovery of more than 250 vulnerabilities in WordPress plugins installed on more than 15 million sites.
+A proof-of-concept WordPress plugin fuzzer that led to the discovery of more than 250 vulnerabilities in WordPress plugins installed on around 20 million sites.

 The used technique is described in https://kazet.cc/2022/02/03/fuzzing-wordpress-plugins.html